AndreaRene/AndreaRene/README.md

     <a href="https://www.linkedin.com/in/andreapresto/"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" width="25" /></a></h1>
 </div>

-### Hello there!
+### Comtrya!
 I'm Andrea, a spirited Full Stack Developer and Teaching Assistant.

-I do have a portfolio, but here's the TLDR:
+I do have a [portfolio](https://andrearene.github.io/AndreaRene/), but here's the TLDR:

 - 🌐 Passionate about web development and coding education.
 - 👩‍🏫 Mentor and guide in a full stack development bootcamp.